-- Open WWR tool and click on the select file button at the top right corner of the tool.
+- Open the WWR tool and click on the select file button at the top right corner of the tool.

-- On the popup window, select the Stock ROM file (full ROM) that you just dumped with SP flash tool.
+- On the popup window, select the Stock ROM file (full ROM) that you just dumped with the SP flash tool.

 - Now, return to the auto mode tab and click on the third option (start autopilot).